BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Post-install:**

 1. Update the Serial #.
 The one in this EFI folder is anonnymized, for install only.
 DO NOT USE it with your Apple ID!
 2. For full CPU power management, replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
 I have provided a few from my systems.
 Simple overwrite "SSDT-CPUPM.aml" file with an appropriate one.
-If you have a different CPU from mine, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)), an excellent resource for Z820 hacking.
+If you have a different CPU from mine, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)), an excellent resource for Z820 hacking).
 If you have mismatched CPU, you might experience booting issue.
 In this case, simply disable SSDT-CPUPM.aml. macOs will run just fine, without full CPU management.
 Once up running, you can generate a correct SSDT specific to your CPU.

 **My systems:**